gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 # DTLS/SCTP Controll Message {#Control-Message}

-   DTLS/SCTP Controll Message is defined as its own upper layer protocol identified by its own PPID.
-The controll message is single 32-bit unsigned integer value.
-Each message is sent as its own SCTP message after having been protected by an open DTLS connection on any SCTP stream and MUST be marked with SCTP Payload Protocol Identifier (PPID) value TBD1 {{sec-IANA-PPID}}.
+   The DTLS/SCTP Controll Message is defined as its own upper layer protocol for DTLS/SCTP identified by its own PPID.
+The controll message is single 32-bit unsigned integer value in network byte order.
+Each message is sent as its own SCTP user message after having been protected by an open DTLS connection on any SCTP stream and MUST be marked with SCTP Payload Protocol Identifier (PPID) value TBD1 {{sec-IANA-PPID}}.

    The DTLS/SCTP implementation MUST consume all SCTP messages received with the PPID value of TBD1.
 If the message is not 32-bit